How Long Does a Credit Card Balance Transfer Take?

-- Bank of America: It can take two weeks after you open the new account to transfer your balance.
+Bank of America: It can take after you open the new account to transfer your balance.

-- Capital One: The balance transfer happens immediately, but it can take up to 10 days to reach the creditor you’re transferring your balance from.
+Capital One: The balance transfer happens immediately, but it can take to reach the creditor you’re transferring your balance from.

 You should keep paying your minimum payments on your existing card during the time of the transfer.
 Otherwise, you may lower your TransUnion and FICO credit scores due to the missed payment.